hassony2/obman/README.md

 Options you might be interested in `--segment` which keeps only the foreground `--mini_factor 0.01` to load only 1% of the data (to speed-up loading)

+# Preprocess shapenet objects for training

+Sample points on the external surface of the object:

+`python shapenet_samplepoints.py`

 ## Visualizations

 ### Hand object and mesh in camera coordinates